corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Create a Savings Account

-Send a `POST` request to the `/accounts/create-savings-account` endpoint to invoke the []`CreateSavingsAccountFlow`](back-end-guide.md#createsavingsaccountflow).
+Send a `POST` request to the `/accounts/create-savings-account` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#createsavingsaccountflow">`CreateSavingsAccountFlow`</a>.
 This flow creates a zero balance savings account for a customer with the provided customer ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `POST`.
 - Path: `/accounts/create-savings-account`.